 I would like to make a chapter open access but I am unsure what I am contractually able to do?

 Informal sources of information about publisher policies on deposit of book chapters are only now becoming available.
-For example, the University of Cambridge maintains a list of publishers.
-You are advised also to check with your publisher for clarification, and if necessary permission.
+For example, the University of Cambridge makes a spreadsheet of publisher policies available here.
+You are advised also to check with your publisher for clarification, and, if necessary, permission.